 AP Eagle Waiver

-Barbers Hill ISD issues the Eagle AP Waiver to students taking four or more AP exams in the same school year.
-The Eagle AP Waiver eliminates the financial cost of the AP exam once students have completed the registration process and payments for their first three exams.
-Beginning with the fourth registered AP exam and each additional AP exam, Barbers Hill ISD will fully cover the cost of the AP exams.
-This ensures that the most a family pays for AP exams in one school year is $180.
-Students eligible for the Eagle AP Waiver will receive further information from the Academic Dean of Testing at the high school.
+Barbers Hill ISD issues the Eagle AP Waiver to students taking five or more AP exams in the same school year.
+The Eagle AP Waiver eliminates the financial cost of the AP exam once students have completed the registration process and payments for their first four exams.
+Beginning with the fifth registered AP exam and each additional AP exam, Barbers Hill ISD will fully cover the cost of the AP exams.
+This ensures that the most a family pays for AP exams in one school year is $260.
+Students eligible for the Eagle AP Waiver will receive further information from the College and Career Counselor.

 Students eligible for free/reduced lunch are qualify for additional fee reductions on the AP exam.
-Please see the Academic Dean of Testing at the high school if you think you are eligible.
+Please see the College and Career Counselor at the high school if you think you are eligible.

-Students are encouraged to take Pre-AP courses prior to enrolling in AP courses.
-The strategies and skills students learn in Pre-AP courses help them acquire content knowledge, provide a foundation for college readiness, and prepare them for success in Advanced Placement courses.
-Barbers Hill ISD offers Pre-AP courses in language arts, social studies, science and mathematics beginning in grade 6.
+Students are encouraged to take Honors courses prior to enrolling in AP courses.
+The strategies and skills students learn in Honors courses help them acquire content knowledge, provide a foundation for college readiness, and prepare them for success in Advanced Placement courses.
+Barbers Hill ISD offers Honors courses in language arts, social studies, science and mathematics beginning in grade 6.

 The purpose of Credit by Exam (CBE) is acceleration (i.e. skipping a grade or course).